 Are you trying to decide which kind of RV to buy?
 Do you go to RV shows and spend time researching different RVs on the road so that you know the best RV brands while making the best purchase for your needs?

 We know how you feel, because like you, we’ve spent countless hours researching practically every type of RV out there.
-We knew if we had questions, then more than likely, other people would have questions about choosing an RV, too.
+If we had questions, then more than likely, other people would have questions about choosing an RV, too.
 We created this resource after we couldn’t find one to help us choose an RV manufacturer, and we’ve updated our list to try and keep up with today’s growing number of RVs in the North American market.
 Before you get started, you might want to check out the Big Outdoorsy Guide to RV Classes.
 The post might help you decide which size of RV suits you best, and then you can compare your choice to our manufacturer list.

 Because there are so many RV manufacturers out there, we’ve narrowed our list to only include manufacturers that meet the Recreational Vehicle Industry Association’s (RVIA) seal of standards and regulations for electrical, heating, plumbing, and safety.
 While there are plenty of amazing custom RV manufacturers out there, RVIA represents manufacturers and part suppliers who “...together produce more than 95% of all RVs manufactured in the United States.”
 (RVing.com)

-How the big guide to RV manufacturers works: The RV manufacturers are listed in alphabetical order by class.
+The RV manufacturers are listed in alphabetical order by class.
 Each listing includes a site link, a selection of popular or newer model types, and a little bit of information about each manufacturer.
 We’ve tried to include RVs that are consumer-friendly and left out the big-ticket custom RVs as well as some of the smaller, low-production manufacturers or RV brands.
 While we think pop-up campers deserve recognition, we’ve left traditional pop-up campers off the list.

-Class A Manufacturers
+Class A RV Manufacturers

 Class A motorhomes are the largest and often most luxurious of the classes of recreational vehicles on the road today.
 The profile of Class A motorhomes are similar to that of a large bus, and often have slide-outs, comfortable suspension, and many of the amenities people crave while traveling long distances.
 If you are thinking of purchasing a Class A, it’s good to know which motorhome manufacturers sell Class A rigs.
 These large homes on wheels are the largest drivable motorhomes, which makes these RVs the perfect pick for families, full-time RVers, and anyone who craves a lot of space in a drivable RV.